Late for the Sky Production Company

-Late for the Sky Production Company is a U.S.-based board game production and manufacturing company based in Cincinnati, Ohio.
-They were founded in 1984.
+Late for the Sky Production Company is a U.S.-based board game production and manufacturing company based in Cincinnati, Ohio, founded in 1984.
 They manufacture games based on Monopoly.

 History

 Late for the Sky Production Company was started in 1984 by a Miami University of Ohio student started to create a Miami University campus version of Monopoly.
 The company then focused on expanding its products by keeping to college-themed versions.
 Later it expanded its product line to other themes.

 Game line

 The company's major product lines include "-opoly" games for nearly sixty major colleges and universities in the United States, and the "City in a Box" games, localized for major U.S. cities.
 They also have a line of specialty games, and produce custom games for other themes.

 Late For The Sky also manufactures custom "-opoly" games for communities and businesses.
 These games include custom images on the box, board, cards, and money, along with tokens chosen by the customer.